opentechinstitute/commotion-winmesh/README.md

 - The main script generates a new `[ssid].olsrd.conf` file locally for each profile.
 To make changes for all profiles, edit `templates/olsrd.conf.py`.

-###General notes
+###General notes / Issues
 - OLSRd will preemptively disable ICMP redirect processing in the registry on first run.
 It's not an option, and OLSRd doesn't give any advance warning.
 Afterward, a reboot is required.

+- Windows Firewall will try to block olsrd.exe, you might need to restart the app and try connecting again after approving it

+- Windows will make you chose home/work/public when you join the network, this might cause issues

+- If the app crashes and you joined a mesh that was configured to have a static IP, you will be left in a "broken" network state, to get back online simply manually set your tcp/ip settings to DHCP

+- There may be an issue with the Administrator rights not sticking on first run.
+If you have trouble bringing up the mesh, try quitting and restarting